kercre123/victor/README.md

     brew install cmake

-The robotics simulation environment we use is Webots.
-We are currently using [version 8.2.1](https://www.cyberbotics.com/archive/mac/webots-8.2.1.dmg).

 ### coretech-external

 Get the latest coretech-external binaries [here](https://teamcity.ankicore.com/viewType.html?buildTypeId=Cozmo_CoretechExternal_Build).
 The latest results click Artifacts->View and download the .tar.gz